-Spinach Strawberry Salad is a healthy, delicious lunch that makes great use out of fresh, sweet, and juicy local strawberries!
+Spinach Strawberry Salad is a healthy, delicious lunch recipe that makes great use out of fresh, sweet, and juicy local strawberries!
 It also makes a quick side salad for summer dinner and goes well with anything you grill up.

 Spinach Strawberry Salad